 Self-doubt is part of being human, but when the feelings nag you constantly, you might be in the clutches of something more.

-Imposter syndrome is that non-stop worry that that someone is going to find you out.
+Impostor syndrome is that non-stop worry that that someone is going to find you out.
 That you’re not as good as everyone else.
 That you are undeserving and unworthy.

-Imposter syndrome is ramping up in today’s never-enough world.
+Impostor syndrome is ramping up in today’s never-enough world.
 We think we have to do everything in order to be valuable.
 The overemphasis on achievement at younger ages than ever before are compromising mental health and baiting us into thinking we have to be perfect.

-Imposter syndrome feeds off of social comparison.
+Impostor syndrome feeds off of social comparison.
 Here’s how to unhook from its vices: